Home » Recipes » Dessert Recipes » Chocolate-Chocolate Cake

 • Separate the eggs.
 Lightly beat the yolks and set them aside.
 Beat the whites until stiff peaks form.
 Set the whites aside.

 • Combine in the top of a double boiler the baking chocolate, 4 tablespoons of sugar and 2 tablespoons of milk.
-Stir together over hot water until chocolate is completely melted.
+Stir together over hot water until the chocolate is completely melted.

-• Sift together the dry ingredients and add them to the batter, alternating with the rest of the milk.
-Fold in the stiffly beaten egg whites and the vanilla.
+• Sift together the dry ingredients and add them to the wet ingredients, alternating with the rest of the milk.

 • Remove the layers from the pans (peel off the waxed paper if you used it) and finish cooling completely on the racks.
+Frost when the layers are completely cool.

 • Sift the powdered sugar and cocoa into a medium-size mixing bowl.